pairinteraction/pairinteraction/docs/contribute/architecture.rst

 Independently on whether a Hamiltonian for one or two atoms should be constructed, the first step is always to obtain matrix elements of fundamental operators within a single-atom basis (for example, matrix elements for the dipole operators d0, d+, and d-).
-The matrix elements of the operators are received from pairinteraction's :ref:`database
+The matrix elements of the operators are received from PairInteraction's :ref:`database
 <database>` where they are indexed by the corresponding states.
 Next, the matrix elements of the fundamental operators
 are combined to matrix elements of more complex operators (for example, the operator describing the interaction with an electric field).
 For the multipole interaction between two atoms, tensor products of the single-atom operators are